The Only Show in Town

 It all started with a question: “Why doesn’t human experience match physical reality?”

-The results were mixed.
-The observation about physical and abstract layers of reality was interesting.
-The way I described how those layers connected through a “causation function” was mostly hand waving, but you can see what I was reaching for.
+The observation about physical and abstract layers of reality held up.
+The way I described how those layers connected through a “causation function” was mostly hand waving.

 The board game “Game of Life” was a good illustration: